vicy07/flight_map/README.md

 This project provides a minimal example of an interactive airline route map for Europe.

 The server uses **FastAPI** to serve the static files from the `public` directory.
 The front-end relies on Leaflet to display airports and draw routes when an airport marker is clicked.
-Airport markers are rendered as circles scaled between 3 and 15&nbsp;px in diameter depending on how many outgoing routes they have.
+Airport markers are rendered as circles whose radius scales between 20 and 50&nbsp;px depending on how many outgoing routes they have.

 Clicking an airport toggles the display of its routes.
 Clicking a route highlights it for selection; clicking again unselects it.
 Selected routes are shown in the